cerner/terra-core/packages/terra-button/docs/README.md

 # Terra Button

 The button component provides users a way to trigger actions in the UI.
-It can be modified in color, size, and type, and can optionally display an icon.
+It can be modified in color and type, and can optionally display an icon.
+Submit a request if additional variants not provided are needed.

 ## Getting Started